 Crowns should look fresh and firm.
 Don’t plant if they’re shriveled and dry.
 Once purchased, store in moist peat moss until you’re ready to plant.

-Once finished you can begin planting your crowns.
+Once finished, you can begin planting your crowns.
 Set the crowns on top of the mound, draping the roots over the edges of the mound.
 Plant crowns 18-24 inches apart.
 Cover them with 2 inches of soil panting down near the crown to hold them in place.
-Water to firm the soil up and to hold the roots where they are planted.
+Water firms the soil up and holds the roots where they are planted.

 This takes a bit of “eye-balling” as your goal is to have the final plantings even with the soil level of the area.